Balancing Biases and Preserving Privacy on Balanced Faces in the Wild: Introduction

-\glsresetall \IEEEPARstart{T}{he} more our society integrates with \gls{ml}, the higher the interest in topics such as bias, fairness, and the implications of using the technology\cite{10.1007/978-3-030-13469-3_68, anne2018women, wang2018racial}.
-And, the more we depend on technology that speeds up or automates everyday tasks, the more attention concepts such as biased and unfair algorithms should receive~\cite{lazo2020towards, raji2019actionable}.
-Systems deployed for sensitive tasks, such as biometrics~\cite{drozdowski2020demographic} (\eg \gls{fr}), deserve thorough examinations.
-We aim to provide a test-bed for existing \gls{fr} systems to report results fairly.
+\IEEEPARstart{A}{s} machine learning \gls{ml} becomes more integrated into our daily lives, interest in concepts like bias, fairness, and the ethical implications of using this technology grows~\cite{10.1007/978-3-030-13469-3_68, anne2018women, wang2018racial}.
+As we rely more on \gls{ml} to assist with everyday tasks, it becomes increasingly critical to address biased and unfair algorithms ~\cite{lazo2020towards, raji2019actionable}.
+Systems deployed for sensitive tasks require thorough examination, with biometrics~\cite{drozdowski2020demographic}: \gls{fr} being a prime example.
+We propose a test bed to evaluate \gls{fr} fairly.

-In \gls{fr}, one typically trains a model on large-scale, paired face data and then deploys the model as a feature extractor.
-During enrollment (Fig.~\ref{fig:generic-fr}), features are stored to be later compared at inference time to the features of a test face.
-Today, models are \glspl{cnn} trained to represent face features in N-dimensions with minimal distances between the same identity and maximum between unique identities.

-Provided multiple face features encoded by a \gls{cnn}, one learns a similarity score threshold to form a decision boundary separating the genuine scores from the imposter.
-This score threshold (\ie $\theta$) determines whether to accept a pair as genuine.
-Face features are determined to originate from the same person if the score $s$ (or distance) satisfies a criterion from a single value~\cite{deng2019arcface, liu2017sphereface, wang2018additive, wang2018cosface}.
-Mathematically, a pair of faces match provided $s \ge \theta$.
-In the end, $\theta$ serves as a trade-off parameter concerning the \ac{fp} and \ac{fn} rates (Fig.~\ref{fig:metrics}).

-In practice, specific sub-groups (\eg ethnicity, gender, and other demographics) are generally not distributed in the held-out data set as they are during the operation of a system.
-The single global threshold can favor specific demographics.
-The optimal threshold $\theta$ becomes a function of demographics (Fig~\ref{fig:detcurves}).
-As shown, this problem is solvable via variable thresholds, \ie sliding threshold set according to demographic information~\cite{robinson2020face}.

-The adverse effects of a global threshold are three-fold: \textbf{(1)} Because the evaluation set is typically imbalanced, the reported performance ratings over-represent the demographic of some subgroups more than others.
-Hence, the algorithms favor the traits of the most common subgroups. \textbf{(2)} The score range between genuine pairs varies across demographics due to the \gls{cnn} having different sensitivities to subgroup face features (Fig.~\ref{fig:detection-model}). (\textbf{3}) The optimal score shifts across subgroups and, hence, a global threshold varies from the optimal.
+\tipr{Researchers and practitioners often use \glspl{cnn} or transformer models} to map face features to a vector.
+These \gls{fr} models are typically trained on data to learn to encode faces in a space where those of the same identity are minimally separated while those of different identities are furthest apart.
+The \gls{fr} model then extracts features (Fig.~\ref{fig:generic-fr}) to store in a database with labels.